 We solve these problems using machine learning and artificial intelligence, which constantly improve their ability to match the “imperfectly” entered term with the right product, including its variants in several world languages.

 At the same time, we use both technologies as part of the product recommendation function (Recommender).
-It helps to increase the average value of the customer’s order by recommending other relevant products.
+It helps to increase the average value of the customer’s order and drive sales by recommending other relevant products.

 Where is the best place to place the product recommendations in the e-shop?

 The most visible advantage of this feature is its flexibility.
-Smart recommendation boxes can be placed anywhere on the website to feel like a natural part of the design.
+Smart upsell and product recommendation boxes can be placed anywhere on the website to feel like a natural part of the design.

 Moreover, it is possible to adapt them according to the context of their location.
 For example, to personalize the main page for each customer based on their previous purchases.
-They can also be implemented directly into the product details page to offer alternative products with higher margins or better quality (upsell).
+They can also be integrated directly on the product details page or checkout to give customers alternative options with higher profit margins or superior quality for upselling opportunities.

 How will the site search change in the upcoming years?

 The future certainly belongs to machine learning and artificial intelligence.
 More precisely, simplification of purchasing decisions will be the key.
-These technologies have great potential in the possibility of designing tailor-made products for the customers according to the type or size of products they have purchased so far.
-But these technologies will also be able to consider current trends or compatibility with other products that the customer has purchased in the e‑shop.
+These technologies have great potential in the possibility of designing tailor-made products for target customers according to the type or size of products they have purchased so far.
+However, these technologies will also be able to consider current trends or compatibility with other products that the customer has purchased from the online store or recommend products aligned with scarcity or preference for payment options.

 For now, artificial intelligence can handle sales optimization – it can suggest better search results ranking according to what customers want and buy most often.
 It can also estimate, for example, the desired size of clothes according to the customer’s purchasing preferences, even with different size charts of different manufacturers.

-What would you recommend to potential clients who want to get the most out of their e‑shop search?
+What would you recommend to potential clients who want to get the most out of their online store search and user experience?

-If you’re not sure if you need a better search, try Luigi’s Box Analytics for a free trial.
+If you’re not sure if you need a better search, try Luigi’s Box for free in our free trial.
+We offer a 30-day free trial for self-service clients.
 It will give you an idea of what needs to be improved.
-However, if you have feedback from your customers and colleagues that your search is not working as expected, don’t keep them waiting and try a three-month trial of Luigi’s Box Search.
-Its implementation is very simple.
+However, if you have feedback from your target audience and colleagues that your search is not working as expected, don’t keep them waiting and try a three-month trial of Luigi’s Box Search.
+Its implementation is straightforward.
 Inserting a single script into the website header will take you three minutes, then you will generate a single XML feed, and we will take care of the rest.

-If you are interested in more advanced functions, we can focus either on efficient product ranking based on margin, thus maximizing the profit, or continue with personalized recommendations to increase the average order value.
+If you are interested in more advanced functions, we can focus either on efficient product ranking based on margin, thus maximizing the profit, or continue with personalized recommendations to increase the revenue and the average order value.

 What are the benefits of Luigi’s Box search tools?

-- They help understand how to use data about customer buying behavior to increase sales.
+- They help understand how to use data about customer buying behavior to increase revenue.

 - The Autocomplete and the Search show results from the very first typed character.